Master of Learning Sciences and Technology

 The four core units of study listed below comprise the graduate certificate; completing two units of study from the electives' list as well as the core units constitutes a graduate diploma.

-The master's Research Stream comprises the four core units of study as well as a dissertation; Learning Technology Research Frontiers (EDPC5025); and either Evaluating ICT-Based Learning Innovation (EDPC5012) or Developing a Research Project (EDPK5003).
-Candidates may choose to complete their dissertations in either one semester, by enrolling in Dissertation (EDPZ6720), or two, by enrolling in Dissertation Part 1 (EDPZ6724) followed by Dissertation Part 2 (EDPZ6725).
+The master's Research Stream comprises the four core units of study as well as a dissertation; Learning Technology Research Frontiers (EDPC5025); and either Evaluating Learning Tech.
+Innovation (EDPC5012) or Developing a Research Project (EDPK5003).
+Candidates may choose to complete their dissertation in either one semester, by enrolling in Dissertation (EDPZ6720), or two, by enrolling in Dissertation Part 1 (EDPZ6724) followed by Dissertation Part 2 (EDPZ6725).

-The Professional Stream consists of the four core units of study in addition to Special Project 1 (EDPZ6730); Special Project 2 (EDPZ6731); Workshop on Evaluation of Ed Software (EDPC5012); and one elective unit of study from the list published below.
+The Professional Stream consists of the four core units of study; Evaluating Learning Tech.
+Innovation (EDPC5012); Special Project 1 (EDPZ6730); Prof Learning Leadership Portfolio (EDPZ6010); and one elective unit of study from the list below.

 - Foundations of Learning Sciences (EDPC5021)